Applied AI

 • Defensive programming: idempotent survey operations, resilient state machines, and explicit retry/backoff policies for external dependencies.

-• Auditing and explainability: Maintain human-readable narratives explaining each RCA judgment and ensure that the final remediation action is auditable and reversible if necessary.
+• Auditing and explainability: Maintain human-readable narratives explaining each RCA judgment and ensure that final remediation actions are auditable and reversible if necessary.

 Strategic Perspective